 The “Requested Leave Start Date” will be the first day of work the employee will miss due to the qualifying reason(s).
 If the employee has been on furlough/layoff status, then the recalled/reinstated date will be the Start Date for the leave.

-If the End Date is unknown, due to unknowns about the school, daycare, or childcare closure, put the maximum date possible, which would be 12 weeks from the Start Date if the employee has not already used their FFCRA Sick Leave.
+If the End Date is unknown, due to unknowns about the school, daycare, or childcare closure, put the maximum date possible, which would be 12 weeks from the Start Date if the employee has not already used some of their EFMLA leave.

 The Days and Hours table is based on the days and hours that the employee would have worked if they had been available and/or the average days and hours the employee worked prior to being furloughed or laid off.